Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 X-rays of the abdomen may show dilated loops of intestine or, rarely, one or more gallstones.
 Chest x-rays may reveal areas of collapsed lung tissue or an accumulation of fluid in the chest cavity.

-An ultrasound Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
-An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more of the abdomen may show gallstones in the gallbladder or sometimes in the common bile duct and also may detect swelling of the pancreas.
-This test is done in all people who have acute pancreatitis to make sure there are no gallstones present that might cause further pancreatitis.
+An ultrasound Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs ( see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and... read more of the abdomen may show gallstones in the gallbladder or sometimes in the common bile duct and also may detect swelling of the pancreas.
+This test is done in all people who are having a first attack of acute pancreatitis to make sure there are no gallstones present that might cause further pancreatitis.

 A computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) scan is particularly useful in detecting inflammation of the pancreas and is used in people with severe acute pancreatitis.
 For this scan, people are also injected with a contrast agent.
 The agent is a substance that can be seen on x-rays.
 Because the images are so clear, a CT scan helps a doctor make a precise diagnosis and identify complications of pancreatitis.